emiewnn/ComfyUI-Emiewn-Nodes/README.md

 ### Emiewn GIMM-VFI Interpolate
 Interpolates between frames using GIMM-VFI for smooth slow-motion or frame rate upscaling.
 Supports configurable interpolation factor and optional optical flow output.

+(Only reason for GIMM-VFI nodes is that I previously had some issues with the offical nodes not working so I needed a alternative)

 ## Installation

 1. Clone this repository into your `ComfyUI/custom_nodes/` directory: